TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-When we list the base URL, it shows the typical `"status: running"` message:
+When we access the base URL, it shows the typical `"status: running"` message:

 <br />